sfdye/pyconsg-workshop-cookiecutter-django/README.md

 * Install cookiecutter CLI

 cookicutter is a great tool developed by Audrey to quickly create a project based on some templates.
-In this workshop, we will use the [cookiecutter-django](https://github.com/pydanny/cookiecutter)) template which is specically baked with Django best practices.
+In this workshop, we will use the [cookiecutter-django] template which is specifically baked with many Django best practices.

 ```bash